Locating Local Public School District Salaries

 A. Find the lowest salary offered to a public school teacher at the “BA+30” level by the public school district in which your private school is located.
 Multiply this figure by .7 and write the letter “A” next to the resulting amount.

 C. Write down $33,803, and place the letter “C” next to this figure.
-(This is the figure we have ascertained to be the lowest statewide salary offered to a fully-credentialed public school teacher in 2018-19.)
+(This is the figure we have ascertained to be the lowest statewide salary offered to a fully-credentialed public school teacher at the “B.A. + 30” level, for the 2019-20 school year.)

 D. The minimum salary to be paid a private school teacher deemed an exempt employee is the lesser of “A” and “B” as long as that amount is greater than “C.” If neither “A” or “B” is greater than “C,” then “C” ($33,803) is the minimum salary threshold.